Locked Up but Still Winning — Modern Paraphrase | nocap.bible

 Live Worthy of the Gospel 🛡️

-Paul closes the chapter with a charge:
+closes the chapter with a charge:

 Then Paul reframes suffering entirely:

-"It has been granted to you — for the sake of — not only to believe in Him but also to suffer for Him.
+"It has been granted to you — for the sake of Christ — not only to believe in Him but also to suffer for Him.
 You're in the same fight you watched me go through, and you hear I'm still in it."

 That word "granted" is intentional.
-Paul is saying suffering for isn't a punishment — it's a privilege.
+Paul is saying suffering for isn't a — it's a privilege.
 Not because pain is good, but because when you suffer for something real, it proves your is real too.
 You're not watching from the sidelines.
 You're in the same arena as Paul, fighting the same fight.
 And that's an honor. 💯